oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

         }
 ```

-The algorithm of the cryptographic hash representation (`algorithm`) of type `string` with one or more characters contains the name of the cryptographic hash algorithm used to calculate the value.
+The algorithm of the cryptographic hash representation (`algorithm`) of value type `string` with one or more characters contains the name of the cryptographic hash algorithm used to calculate the value.
 The default value for `algorithm` is `sha256`.

 *Examples 11:*